MiChaelinzo/cnb-exchange-rate-vi/BACKEND_GUIDE.md

-# .NET Backend Implementation Guide
+# .NET Backend Implementation Guide (Optional)

-This guide provides step-by-step instructions for implementing the required .NET backend API to complete the Omnixient Technical Assessment.
+This guide provides step-by-step instructions for implementing an optional .NET backend API as an alternative to the CORS proxy solution.

 ## Overview

-The CNB API does not allow direct browser requests due to CORS restrictions.
-Your .NET backend will:
+**Note:** The frontend application is already fully functional and fetches real CNB data using a CORS proxy service.
+This backend implementation is optional and provides an alternative architecture if you prefer to have your own backend service.

+### Current Solution (Default)
+The frontend uses a public CORS proxy (corsproxy.io) to fetch data directly from CNB API:
+- ✅ No backend required
+- ✅ Simple deployment
+- ✅ Real-time CNB data
+- ⚠️ Depends on third-party proxy service

+### Alternative Backend Solution (This Guide)
+Implement your own .NET backend that:
-1. Fetch exchange rate data from the CNB API
+1. Fetches exchange rate data from the CNB API
-2. Parse and transform the data
+2. Parses and transforms the data
-3. Expose it through a REST endpoint that the frontend can consume
+3. Exposes it through a REST endpoint that the frontend can consume
+- ✅ Full control over API
+- ✅ Can add caching, rate limiting, etc.
+- ✅ No dependency on third-party services
+- ⚠️ Requires backend deployment and maintenance

 ## Prerequisites